-Although we have licensed issued patents that cover certain of our product candidates and technologies, we do not have issued patents covering all of our product candidates and technologies, and we may need additional issued patents covering such product candidates and technologies.
-We cannot be certain that the claims in any of our U.S. pending patent applications, corresponding international patent applications, and patent applications in certain foreign territories, or those of our licensors, will be considered patentable by the USPTO, courts in the U.S., or the patent offices and courts in foreign countries, nor can we be certain that the claims in our issued patents or our licensor's issued patents will not be found invalid or unenforceable if challenged.
+Although we will have licensed patents that cover enitociclib under the Bayer License Agreement, we do not have issued patents covering our other product candidates and we may need additional issued patents covering enitociclib.
+We cannot be certain that the claims in our other U.S. pending patent applications, corresponding international patent applications and patent applications in certain foreign territories, or those of our licensors, will be considered patentable by the USPTO, courts in the U.S. or the patent offices and courts in foreign countries, nor can we be certain that the claims in our issued patents or our licensor's issued patents will not be found invalid or unenforceable if challenged.